So you have a big block of opened parmesan cheese, also known as Parmigiano Reggiano.

 Below, we’ll cover exactly how to freeze Parmigiano Reggiano, as well as everything you need to know to understand if it’s the right option for you and storage periods.

-Here’s the lowdown: Parmesan lasts 12-18 months in the freezer but only about 6 weeks once opened in the refrigerator, so freezing is a good option!
-However, you’re probably going to want to grate your parmesan before you freeze for easy use.
+Here’s the lowdown: Parmesan lasts 12-18 months in the freezer but only about six weeks once opened in the refrigerator, so freezing is a good option!
+However, you’re probably going to want to grate your parmesan before you freeze it for easy use.

 Should I Freeze My Parmesan?

 Let’s get this straight – you can definitely freeze parmesan.
 It’s a hard cheese without much water, so you won’t notice much in the way of texture change, like with ricotta cheese.

 One texture change you may notice: the cheese may lose its distinctive crumbliness.
 That’s why we recommend grating your Parmigiano Reggiano before freezing – it’s just easier that way.

 Other than that, frozen and thawed parmesan acts exactly the same as regular parmesan.

 How To Freeze Your Parmesan Cheese